serglit72/argocd-eks/README.md

-## ArgoCD Deployment to AWS EKS Clusters
+## ArgoCD Deployment to AWS EKS HA Clusters

 This repository contains the configuration files and instructions for deploying ArgoCD to AWS EKS clusters in the dev, stage, and prod environments.

 ### Prerequisites